Hidden Histories

-Celebrating 25 years of USC’s Institute for Creative Technologies
+Celebrating 25 Years of the USC Institute for Creative Technologies

-Since its founding in 1999, the USC Institute for Creative Technologies (ICT) has been at the forefront of research and development in AI, computer graphics, geospatial sciences, human performance, learning sciences, modeling, simulation and gaming, mixed reality, medical VR and virtual humans.
-A part of USC’s Frontiers of Computing initiative, ICT’s labs/groups are pushing the boundaries of what’s possible in computing, embodying the spirit of USC’s commitment to pioneering the future of technology.
+Since its founding in 1999, the USC Institute for Creative Technologies has been at the forefront of research and development in AI, computer graphics, geospatial sciences, human performance, learning sciences, modeling, simulation and gaming, mixed reality, medical VR and more.
+An integral part of USC’s Frontiers of Computing initiative, ICT’s labs and groups are pushing the boundaries of what’s possible in computing, embodying the spirit of USC’s commitment to pioneering the future of technology.

 STORY AND VIDEO IN USC NEWS USC FRONTIERS OF COMPUTING